User Guide - pfr#

 Generate binary data.

-pfr generate-binary [OPTIONS]
+pfr export [OPTIONS]

 Options